fengyuanchen/cropperjs/README.md

 #### FAQ

-How to crop a new area after zoom in or zoom out?
+How to crop a new area after zooming in or zooming out?

 > Just double-click your mouse to enter crop mode.